mgkumar138/mgkumar138.github.io/README.md

 <img align="left" src="ganesh_informal_square.jpg" width="25%" id="hp"/>

 <body>
-I am Neuroscience Ph.D. candidate at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP).
+I am a Neuroscience Ph.D. candidate at the National University of Singapore (NUS) under the Integrative Sciences and Engineering Programme (ISEP) and the Department of Electrical and Computer Engineering.
-I am advised by <a href="https://nus.edu.sg/lsi/principal-investigators-3/dr-andrew-tan-yong-yi/">Dr Andrew Tan</a> and
+I am co-advised by <a href="https://nus.edu.sg/lsi/principal-investigators-3/dr-andrew-tan-yong-yi/">Andrew Tan</a> and
-<a href="https://cde.nus.edu.sg/idp/staff/yen-shih-cheng/">Dr Shih Cheng Yen</a>.
+<a href="https://cde.nus.edu.sg/idp/staff/yen-shih-cheng/">Shih-Cheng Yen</a> and, collaborate with
+<a href="http://camilolibedinsky.com/">Camilo Libedinsky</a> and
+<a href="https://www.a-star.edu.sg/cfar/about-cfar/our-team/dr-cheston-tan">Cheston Tan</a>.
 <br>
 <br>
-I am curious about how we learn the structure of our world and utilize our prior knowledge to solve new problems quickly.
+I am curious about how we learn world models and utilize them to solve new problems quickly.
-My thesis is to develop biologically plausible neural network models and reinforcement learning rules that is able to learn new paired associations in one-shot (after a single training exposure).
+My thesis is to develop biologically plausible neural network models and reinforcement learning rules to learn multiple new paired associations in a spatial navigation task after a single trial (One-shot learning).
+I am also developing video datasets and neuro-symbolic models to perform visual reasoning (Grounded intelligence).
+Prior to my PhD, I worked on human EEG and macaque spike data based Brain-Computer Interfaces to control wheelchair.
+Based on these experiences, I hope to develop strategies to improve learning outcomes in children and alleviate learning disabilities for patients with ADHD, depression and autism.
 <br>
 <br>
 Besides research, I love to tour (either on my